-Students who are interested in pursuing library positions are encouraged to come to the Library Human Resources Office located in Firestone Library, or visit their website at http://libweb.princeton.edu/ hr/studentemployment/studentjobs.html, where available positions are posted.
-Students also may choose to approach supervisors directly in the library units where they would like to work.
+Students who are interested in pursuing library positions are encouraged to review available positions on the Student Employment website or approach supervisors directly in the library units where they would like to work.

 Office of Information Technology

 The Office of Information Technology (OIT) employs up to 50 students at various locations around campus.
 Evening and weekend work opportunities are available as well as assignments during the week.
 A few OIT positions open each year for clerical tasks and on-campus delivery work.
 These jobs are posted with the Student Employment Office and typically have flexible hours.